destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/eps_config.md.txt

   bdmember = 2

 ```
 > **_NOTE:_**:
 > - It's not important what the keys in the modification section are called.
 They are just used to label the different modification files.
 > - The settings in the modification files will overwrite any existing value for that setting.
+> - The general.times.start setting is set to "-P1D" by default, to make the example able to run out-of-the-box, since IFSENS data is only available in mars for the past two weeks.

 Now to the 3 CSC ensemble example.
 To set this up, one needs to have the following in the eps config file (NOTE: the exact modification file paths may change with the Deode-Workflow version):